XS-Wu/DTG_BIC/README.md

 # Introduction
 This is the R code used in the analyses of "Virologic, immunologic, and metabolic outcomes and mortality in people living with HIV on B/F/TAF versus dolutegravir-based antiretroviral therapies: a retrospective multicenter cohort study in China".

-Now the paper is submitted to the **.
+Now the paper is submitted to the Nature Communications.

 ## System requirements
 1) All software dependencies and operating systems (including version numbers): Windows XP and later (including 64-bit versions of Windows) on ix86 and x86_64 chips